bitlabstudio/django-user-media/README.rst

 Extra classes for newly loaded image
 ------------------------------------

-If you are using the single image upload, your newly uploaded image will be replace the current img-element in your `userMediaImageUploaded`-element.
+If you are using the single image upload, your newly uploaded image will replace the current `img`-element in your `userMediaImageUploaded`-element.
-Sometimes you might have special CSS classes on your images and you might want to add those classes again to the img that has just been added to the DOM.
-In order to define the classes that should be added to newly loaded images, just add the `data-img-class="myclass1 myclass2"` attribute to the element that has the `userMediaImageUploaded` class.
+Sometimes you might have special CSS classes on your images and you might want to add those classes again to the `img` that has just been added to the DOM.
+In order to define the classes that should be added to newly loaded image, just add the `data-img-class="myclass1 myclass2"` attribute to the element that has the `userMediaImageUploaded` class.

 jQuery image cropping
 ---------------------